-By Blackdog - one year ago
+By Blackdog - about 2 years ago

 There has been plenty of recent narrative casting doubt over the buoyancy or otherwise of Christmas this year for retailers.
 This type of discourse has occurred around Christmas throughout living memory, although this time round the doomsayers have more than a slight point to play with in terms of the perfect storm that is engulfing the retail sector.